3Hren/blackhole/README.md

 Yet another logging library.

 Blackhole is designed to be flexible configurable and fast.
 It supports multiply backends and can write into several of them simultaneusely.
-It developed for C++ coders to make their logging processes easily changeable without of big coding.
+It is developed for C++ coders to make their logging processes easily changeable without of big coding.

   * [Detailed documentation](doc/contents.md)
   * [Features](#features)